MeTaNoV/PubNativeTest/README.md

 To solve the test proposed, I will use:
 - python 3.6
 - virtualenv
+- Jupyter notebook
+- numpy / pandas / matplotlib / seaborn
 - TensorFlow in its last version (1.5)
-- Jupyter notebook
 - Google Cloud Dataprep

 ## Setup